Pollination, Food, and Environment

 Pollinators are not only vital to our food supply, they are a key part of biodiversity that all forms of life depend on.

 The World Bee Project supports all pollinators, and protects threatened plant populations and the wildlife that depends on their environments for their survival.

 POLLINATION IS ONE OF THE MOST IMPORTANT BIOLOGICAL PROCESSES ON OUR PLANET

-Nearly 90% of all wild flowering plants depend at least to some extent on animal pollination.
-In addition to food crops, pollinators contribute to crops that provide biofuels (e.g. canola and palm oils), fibers (e.g. cotton), medicines, forage for livestock, and construction materials.
+In addition to food crops, pollinators contribute to crops that provide biofuels (e.g. canola and palm oils), fibres (e.g. cotton), medicines, forage for livestock, and construction materials.
 Some species also provide materials such as beeswax for candles and musical instruments, and arts and crafts.

 The bee symbolises our ultimate goal of placing the natural world at the heart of public policy.